Tap-Payments/TapSamsungPayKit/README.md

    curved
 }
 ```
-## SDK Delegate
+## TapSamsungPay Delegate

-**SDK Delegate** is an interface which you may want to implement to receive payment/authorization/card saving status updates and update your user interface accordingly when payment window closes.
+**TapSamsungPay Delegate** is an interface which you may want to implement to receive payment status updates and update your user interface accordingly when payment window closes.
 Below are listed down all available callbacks:

 <a name="samsung_pay_success_callback"></a>